-Question Needs Improvement Adequate Good Excellent Observations/ Commendations Recommendations Are there adequate technological facilities (hardware, software and technical staff) to facilitate learning?
-7 Are there adequate technological facilities for operational activities (e.g. staff and student record keeping)?
-Does the institution plan and update technology to ensure that our technological infrastructure remains adequate to support its mission, operations, academic programmes, and student services?
-Does the institution provide relevant instructional support and training for academic and administrative staff and students in using technology driven systems and learning platforms related to academic programmes, student services, and institutional operations?
+T

+technological

+facilities (hardware,

+software and

+technical staff) to

+facilitate learning.

+There are 1 point

+adequate •

+technological

+facilities for

+operational

+activities (e.g. staff

+and student record

+keeping).

+The institution 1 point

+plans and updates F

+technology to

+ensure that

+technological

+infrastructure

+remains adequate

+to support its

+mission,

+operations,

+academic

+programmes, and

+student services.

+The institution 1 point

+provides relevant 1

+instructional

+support and

+training for

+academic and

+administrative staff

+and students in

+using technology

+driven systems and

+learning platforms

+related to academic

+programmes,

+student services,

+and institutional

+operations.

+The existing 1 point

+facilities are safe

+and secure, and

+provide a

+conducive learning

+and working

+environment.

+The institution 1 point

+engages in multi-

+year financial

+planning.
+The

+financial planning is

+realistic, based on

+identified sources

+of revenue.